cdig/cd-module/README.md

 ### Chapter Two
 Now, we're going to activate the module time machine, sending your module into the future.

 Open the Terminal, and `cd` into your module folder.
-Copy this entire block, *including the empty space* after the comment at the end.
+Copy this entire block, *including the empty space at the end!*

 ```bash
 curl -fsS https://raw.githubusercontent.com/cdig/cd-module-starter/v2/dist/package.json > package.json